-If semiconductor designers and manufacturers do not continue to adopt our Design-to-Silicon-Yield solutions, our revenue could decline.
-To date, we have worked with a limited number of semiconductor companies on a limited number of IC products and processes.
+If semiconductor designers and manufacturers do not continue to adopt our Design-to-Silicon-Yield solutions, both as currently comprised and as we may offer them in the future, our revenue could decline.
 To be successful, we will need to continue to enter into agreements covering a larger number of IC products and processes with existing customers and new customers.
-Our existing customers are primarily large integrated device manufacturers, or IDMs.
-We target as new customers additional IDMs, fabless semiconductor companies, and foundries, as well as system manufacturers.
+We need to target as new customers additional integrated device manufacturers (IDM), fabless semiconductor companies, and foundries, as well as system manufacturers.
 Factors that may limit adoption of our Design-to-Silicon-Yield solutions by semiconductor companies include:

-- · our customers' failure to achieve satisfactory yield improvements using our Design-to-Silicon-Yield solutions; - a decrease in demand for semiconductors generally or the demand for deep submicron semiconductors failing to grow as rapidly as expected; - the industry may develop alternative methods to enhance the integration between the semiconductor design and manufacturing processes due to a rapidly evolving market and the likely emergence of new technologies; - our existing and potential customers' reluctance to understand and accept our innovative gain share fee component; and - our customers' concern about our ability to keep highly competitive information confidential.
+- our customers' failure to achieve satisfactory yield improvements using our Design-to-Silicon-Yield solutions; - a decrease in demand for semiconductors generally or the demand for deep submicron semiconductors failing to grow as rapidly as expected; - · our inability to develop, market, or sell effective solutions that are outside of our traditional MPS logic focus; - the industry may develop alternative methods to enhance the integration between the semiconductor design and manufacturing processes due to a rapidly evolving market and the likely emergence of new technologies; - · our existing and potential customers' reluctance to understand and accept our innovative gain share fee component; and - · our customers' concern about our ability to keep highly competitive information confidential.